fudgebucket27/LoopMintSharp/README.md

 ```
 If compiling yourself please read the section about it below.

 The following instructions in this README are for version 3 and above.
+For version 3 and above you can also follow the [video tutorial](https://www.youtube.com/watch?v=B6JnNo1WXyY)

 For version 2 and below [see this](#video-tutorial-for-version-2-and-below).

 ## 1. Creating a collection
 **All commands must be done in a command line window opened in the same folder as the unzipped LoopMintSharp**